 April 1, 2021: NCAA president Mark Emmert met with three men's basketball players trying to raise awareness -- using the hashtag #NotNCAAProperty -- for what they see as unfair treatment of college athletes.
 The players asked the NCAA to adopt a temporary blanket waiver that would allow all athletes to make money from endorsement deals next school year while more permanent decisions take shape.

 The NCAA has asked Congress for help in creating a federal NIL law.
 While several federal options have been proposed, it's becoming increasingly likely that state laws will start to go into effect before a nationwide change is made.
-There are six states with NIL laws already in place and more than a dozen others that are actively pursuing legislation.
+There are 28 states with NIL laws already in place and multiple others that are actively pursuing legislation.

 States with laws in place